 But in those polls, John Kasich had about 20 points.

-So, all right, the second thing is, or the third thing, if there's a strong showing because Indiana's winner take all.
+So, all right, the second thing is, well, the third thing, if there's a strong showing, because Indiana's winner-take-all, 57 delegates.

 So, really, it's a must-win state for Cruz.